-The confluence of science, technology and art offers an array of pragmatic and creative opportunities for future generations to make improvements within the world we all share.
-One of the major issues that will affect generations in the not too distant future is the continued transformation of our waterways from being sources of life to being bodies of conflict.
+The confluence of science, technology and art offers an array of pragmatic and creative opportunities for people to make improvements within the world we all share.
+One of the major issues affecting global communities is the transformation of our waterways from being sources of life to bodies of conflict.
 Our oceans, seas and rivers have been experiencing vast amounts of human-induced trauma for decades.
 Eventually, time will run out for these vibrant ecosystems, which sustain all life on this planet.
 Many waterways are overfilled with pollution from consumer goods such as plastic.
-If we don’t decrease the current rate of plastic pollution, which ends up in the water, there will actually be MORE plastic than fish in our oceans by the year 2050.
+If we don’t decrease the current rate of plastic pollution, which ends up in the water, there will likely be between 850 million and 950 million tonnes of plastics in our waterways (Hornak, 2016).
 This is obviously a devastating premonition for life as we know it on Earth.
 Fortunately, advances in technology allow scientists to safely and effectively study the oceans and waterways.
 Raising awareness about these issues and finding creative solutions are essential steps in realizing a bright and sustainable future for the environment.

 Art is like science and engineering in that it is informed by inquiry based research, theory testing and transformation of ideas or materials into something new.
 Artists, like scientists and engineers, seek to develop responses to big questions.
 Artists have aligned their creative output with many major scientific issues since before the dawn of civilization.
 Our knowledge of human history and the natural environment were initially discovered through visual records evident from cave paintings depicting the inquisitiveness and experiential learning within pre-historic communities.
 Over time artists have helped us increasingly relate to our surroundings and develop innovative new ideas and products.
 For example, we see artistic innovation that informed scientific research inside the notebooks of Leonardo DaVinci, through John James Audubon‘s colorful and accurate depictions of American birds, and in the development of urban agricultural environments like Mary Mattingly’s Swale.
 Alternatively, the father of neuroscience, Santiago Ramón y Cajal, was just as innovative as a draughtsman visualizing the brain on paper as he was in studying the physical elements of the brain in his laboratory.
 In all of these examples, visual art played an essential role in the synthesis of scientific discovery and innovation.